LukasPoque/nexdoc/README.md

 ## Architecture Decisions

-- **Multi-tenancy via Header Injection** - Traefik middleware adds X-User and X-Organization headers for downstream services
-- **Shared Services with Application-Level Isolation** - Most services handle multi-tenancy through application logic
-- **Smart R2R Routing and Scaling** - Go backend routes AI requests to organization-specific R2R instances based on X-Organization headers, with KEDA auto-scaling that scales inactive instances to zero for cost optimization
-- **Per-Organization RAG Isolation** - Separate R2R instances ensure complete data privacy and performance isolation between organizations
-- **Collaborative Editing via TipTap Cloud** - Leverages proven infrastructure for real-time synchronization
+- **Collaborative Editing via TipTap Cloud** - Leverages proven infrastructure for real-time synchronization (after all users have left, a backup is saved by the backend to the object storage and can be restored later)
 - **Kubernetes-Native Deployment** - Full platform deployed on K3S cluster with auto-scaling and high availability
 - **K3D for Local Development** - Local Kubernetes development environment for testing cluster deployments